ranbac/tesseract_chi_sim_2025/README.md

 Copy all file from langdata folder: ranbac.numbers, ranbac.punc, ranbac.traineddata, ranbac.unicharset, ranbac.wordlist, then place them in folder: tesstrain\data\ranbac

+IV.
 HOW TO PREPARE Training tools:

 Download from: https://github.com/tesseract-ocr/tesstrain, then extract, you have tesstrain folder.
 Then read Installation.

-IV.
-HOW TO TRAINING:
+V. HOW TO TRAINING

 At tesstrain folder, open Git Bash